 (2) Includes DSUs and PSUs granted in satisfaction of AIP and LTIP awards in respect of each fiscal year, regardless of when granted.
 Such amounts reflect the fair value of the underlying Common Shares at the time of grant.
-Share-based awards in respect of Gary Berman and Mr. Francis also include awards made under the Company's Restricted Share Plan, which have been valued using the purchase price of the Restricted Shares discounted by 52.38% to reflect the fair market value of such Restricted Shares.
-This fair market value was determined by Hexarem Inc., an external independent consultant, taking into consideration, among other factors, the restrictions on transfer applicable to the Restricted Shares.
+Share-based awards in respect of Gary Berman, Mr. Francis Mr. Ellenzweig and Mr. Baldridge also include awards made under the Company's Restricted Share Plan, which have been valued using the purchase price of the Restricted Shares discounted by: